 - My general washbag with my toothbrush, toothpaste etc in

 Have you taken a train in China and have any more ideas?
 Let me know over on Facebook or in the comments section below!

 After your stop, the ticket inspector will come around and take your ticket and replace it with a boarding card.
 They will keep your ticket for the duration of the journey.

 Train journeys in China are long.
 But for a lot of people, they’re everyday life.
 Servers come round with hot food every hour or so, where you have the chance to buy a meal that’s not noodles!
 Lights out is at about 10pm and the carriages normally come back to life at about 6/7am.
 It’s tough if you want to sleep in – music starts playing as soon as people get up, but you can turn the stereo nearest you down if you don’t really want to listen to Chinese opera at half past six in the morning.
 If your assigned seat is the bottom bunk, you may find that it turns into a sofa for other people in the day.
 This is just train etiquette and you can’t do much about it.

 If you’re in a sleeper, just before your train stop a ticket inspector should come back round with your ticket.
 This should indicate that the next stop is yours.
 However, I learnt that this didn’t always mean that the very next stop was mine so it always helps to keep asking people around to make sure you disembark at the right stop.

 If you’re in a seat, or are a bit unsure as to whether your stop is next or not, after making such a scene when boarding the train you’ll probably have hoards of people – passengers and workers alike – to let you know whether your stop is correct.
 If you don’t, ask around at any stop you feel might be yours.
+Unless it’s one of the lesser explored cities in China, other people should be getting off at it too.
 I really can’t emphasise how friendly and helpful Chinese people are and many will be delighted to help you out.